If you asked me, “what’s the most frequently asked question men and women ask you as a love doctor?”

 Painful as it may be, accepting that it’s not all about YOU releases you from unrealistic expectations of others, the need to play mind games, from constantly feeling like you’re selling yourself one moment and walking on egg shells the next and from having to beg, demand and bribe people to love you.

 It frees you to possibilities for yourself and for love to naturally replenish itself.
 Instead of always living in the small confined and limiting world with rigid rules of behaviour where this MUST happen in this particular way and at this particular time or less the whole house of cards comes crumbling down, you’re living in continual anticipation of not “what can I say and do to get love back” but rather “how can I make him/her feel loved”.

 Not only does this open you to spontaneity and living out your loving and creative self, even better, it allows others to see how unlimited you are in your ability to express love.
-Seeing you as limitlessly loving and creative inspires oothers to want to open themselves up to love, creativity, spontaneity and living out their own limitlessness.
+Seeing you as limit-less with your love inspires others to want to live out their own limitlessness.

 Instead of the relationship being about who calls who and how often, who said what and why, or who did what for who and when, the relationship becomes a gigantic wondrous mystery where unlimited “I” meets unlimited “You” and becomes unlimited “Us”.